Skip to content

 • USDA-Natural Resource Conservation Service (NRCS) offices in the San Joaquin Valley

-The program provides financial support from the NRCS to farmers who need assistance in transitioning to 14 practices.
-Each is recognized by USDA-NRCS, and the application process goes through a similar process to the Environmental Quality Incentives Program (EQIP) application.
+The program provides financial support from the NRCS to farmers needing assistance transitioning to 14 practices.
+USDA-NRCS recognizes each, and the application process goes through a process similar to the Environmental Quality Incentives Program (EQIP) application.

 What's Funded